dmi3coder/behaiv-java/readme.md

                 // add more providers
                 .setStorage(new SimpleStorage(storageDirectoryFile));
 ```
-Done, in order to start capturing user's behaviour you need to call next methods:
+Done, in order to start capturing user's behavior you need to call next methods:
 * `behaiv.startCapturing(predict)` in order to start capturing parameters for prediction, it takes optional variable to trigger prediction, if it's false, it won't predict.
 `behaiv.startCapturing()` will trigger providers to get all the data needed for prediction.
 * `behaiv.registerLabel(label)` to attach label or result of parameters.
 Without it data won't be saved.